JonasLeonhard/bevy-rouge/README.md

     <summary>(Optional) Improve your compile times</summary>

-[`.cargo/config_fast_builds.toml`](./.cargo/config_fast_builds.toml) contains documentation on how to set up your environment to improve compile times.
-After you've fiddled with it, rename it to `.cargo/config.toml` to enable it.
+[`.cargo/config_fast_builds.toml`](./.cargo/config_fast_builds.toml) contains documentation on how to set up your environment to improve compile times. copy it to `.cargo/config.toml` to enable it for you, then adjust it (its gitignored).

 </details>

 ## Releases

 The Game uses [GitHub workflows](https://docs.github.com/en/actions/using-workflows) to run tests and build releases.
+It requires setting a git tag with semantic versioning in order for the pipeline to run.

 ## Development
 To Activate Developer Tools see dev_tools.rs.